She-Ra and the Princesses of Power: Character design

 After first images of She-Ra's design were released in July 2018, controversy ensued on social media.
 Some Internet users contended that she was not as "beautiful and sexy", voluptuous or glamorous as in the original series, or that she looked like a boy.
 Other users responded that the new series tried to avoid sexualizing a children's show, and conveyed body positivity.

 J. Michael Straczynski, the co-creator of the original series, commented that his She-Ra was written as "a warrior, first and foremost", and that "anyone who is looking back at [her] as the 'ideal woman' is doing so through the lens of prepubescent ... interest and kind of, understandably, imprinted on her like baby ducks.
 I get it.
 But that wasn't the creative intent."
 Fan artists, mostly young women inspired by the new design's detractors to improve the new character's profile and her reputation, responded to She-Ra's redesign and the controversy over it with a wave of artworks celebrating the heroine's new look.

 Music

 The series' title song is "Warriors" by Aaliyah Rose.
 The Washington Post highlighted it as one of the "theme song/opening credits so good it must not be skipped, right up there with Daredevil, The Crown and Narcos".

 The soundtrack was composed by Sunna Wehrmeijer.
 She aimed at creating a "contemporary '80s synth-sound combined with orchestral adventure", based on the creators' desire to feature "big and epic" but also "sparkly" music.
-A soundtrack album was released to the public May 8, 2020 and included a cover of the theme song by AJ Michalka.
+A soundtrack album was released on May 8, 2020, which included a cover of the theme song by AJ Michalka.